bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 study.

 Second, the noise is implemented as randomized data augmentation plus dropout and stochastic depth.
-The added noise on the student seems to around another 0.5% in top-1 ImageNet accuracy.
+The added noise on the student seems to be around another 0.5% in top-1 ImageNet accuracy.
 Seems like a reasonable modification given that you typically want both of these things when training these types of networks.

 Third, the iteration in step 4 also seemed important.
-Going from one iteration to 3 improved performance by 0.8% in top-1 ImageNet accuracy.
+Going from one iteration to three improved performance by 0.8% in top-1 ImageNet accuracy.
 It's not obvious to me that the performance would improve by iterating here but since the number of iterations is small, I can believe that it's possible.